worph/asteroid-rphstudio/README.md

+This project is a Phaser + React + Typescript boiler plate that alows to generate static files for web deployement (with docker).
+And executable game with installer (with electron)

+In the future this boiler plate wil also generate android game by using ionic as a wrapper.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>